 This website began in the early 1990s, I don't even remember exactly when.
 It was at first merely an outlet, a vehicle, for technical writing.
-I created articles based on my experience as a career motorcycle technician, shop manager, and vocational instructor since my completing the training program at Los Angeles Trade-Tech in 1975, to the present.
-With now over 40 years in the powersports industry, and a writer by inclination, I have a lot of ideas and plans for future writing projects.
+I created articles generated from my life-long experiences as a career motorcycle technician, shop manager, and vocational instructor since my completing the training program at Los Angeles Trade-Tech in 1975, to the present.
+With now over 41 years in the powersports industry, and a writer by inclination, I still have a lot of grist for the mill, as they say.
+A lot of material for future writing projects.

 Speaking of writing, except where otherwise noted, all the written material on this website is original.
 That's virtually all of it, as I have borrowed nothing.
 Any non-attributed reappearance of my work elsewhere is unauthorized plagiarism, and where found a quick heads-up regarding it would be appreciated.
 In fact, let me know of even attributed copying, if you would be so kind, as I prefer that others link rather than merely copy.

 In 2005 I took this website commercial when I began producing how-to booklets, starting with Cleaning the Honda CBX Carburetor, which has sold over 3,000 copies to virtually every country in the world.
 Even Honda R&D bought one!
-There are many more booklets now, and Lord willing, there are many more coming.
-Unfortunately, the site has languished in recent years due to other commitments, but in 2012 I was able to put a plan together to revitalize the site and devote much more energy to its maintenance.
-Since then I have added a lot of content, including but by no means limited to some microsite pages reflecting my long-term business focus on carburetors, and am working on more commercial functionality, including offering commonly-needed carburetor maintenance parts and supplies.
-Maybe.
-Some day.
+There are many more booklets now, and Lord willing, there will be many more.
+Unfortunately, the site as an information source has languished in recent years due to other commitments, but in 2012 I was able to put a plan together to revitalize the site and devote much more energy to its maintenance.
+Since then I have added a lot of content, including but by no means limited to some microsite pages reflecting my long-term business focus on carburetors.
+I am also working on more commercial functionality, including offering commonly-needed carburetor maintenance parts and supplies.
 But the Motorcycle Project will always be about celebrating vintage Japanese motorcycles with their owners and fans.
 That's you!
 I sincerely hope you get something from it.
 Take the time to tell me so.
-I would enjoy dialoguing with you.
+I would enjoy hearing from you.